SALMON-TDDFT/SALMON-DOCS/source/input_keyword_list.rst

    Default is ``4``.

 - **aewald** (real(8), 3d)
-   Range separation parameter for Ewald method.
+   Square of range separation parameter for Ewald method in atomic unit.
    Default is ``0.5``.